ethankennerly/effective-altruism-simulation/README.md

 - Eat Out And Entertain (One Night Per Week) $2000/year
 - Save

+Read doublings of income.

+Read number of humans.

 ## Literacy Simulator

 80% of all humans are literate.